Best Customer Relationship Management (CRM) Software include:

 Free up employees to focus on customer interactions

-Integrating your CRM system with marketing automation, CMS, and eCommerce platforms can improve marketing campaigns.
+Integrating your CRM system with marketing automation, CMS, and eCommerce platforms can help improve marketing campaigns performance.
 Information in the CRM helps marketers target their messages sent through these systems to the right people.
 These communications can then be tracked within the CRM.

 All-in-one marketing tools typically include both CRM and marketing automation functionality.
 They often also have content management, SEO, social marketing and eCommerce capabilities.
 These tools are aimed at small businesses looking for basic features.
 Larger companies tend to favor a best-of-breed approach, integrating their CRM,marketing automation, and other systems.

 Here are two key things to consider while evaluating different CRM software products:

 Do you need a CRM that has been designed for either a specific industry or department?
 Some customer relationship management systems have been designed with a specific use case in mind, for example, Pipedrive is especially well suited for sales.
 There are also a range of CRM products that have been designed for the Financial Services industry.
 Other CRM products, like Salesforce and HubSpot CRM are ideal for use across industries and across functions.

 Does your business need an easy to use and budget friendly CRM solution, or a more comprehensive solution that allows for greater customization and offers advanced features?
 There are CRM products at both ends of this spectrum, as well as products in between.
 More advanced solutions may have a longer implementation timeline, have a steeper learning curve, and may need a dedicated administrator.
 On the other hand, lightweight CRM solutions may take less time to set up and start running, but they may not have the same breadth of features available.